department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/topline-summary.md

  > “I would guess it’s saying ‘Review your address’ alert will show up only one time I’m visiting this page."
 "I would log out and go back in to confirm the alert went away.” - P5

-- A few participants were able to figure out the instructions for confirming, but only after further prompting.
+- A few of these participants were able to figure out the instructions for confirming, but only after further prompting.

  > "I guess I hit update even though I'm not updating anything.
 That's odd.
 Seems more like a confirmation than an update." - P6